 Professor Fabrizio NevolaChair and Professor of Art History and Visual Culture at the University of Exeter, specialising in urban and architectural history of Early Modern Italy.
 He obtained his PhD at the Courtauld Institute and has held fellowships at the University of Warwick, the Medici Archive Project, and Harvard University’s Villa I Tatti (Florence).
 He has published widely including the award-winning Siena: Constructing the Renaissance City.

-Flights (Euro Traveller) with British Airways (Airbus A320); travel by private coach throughout; hotel accommodation; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Euro Traveller) with British Airways (Airbus A320); travel by private coach throughout; hotel accommodation; breakfasts; 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Hotel Casa Poli, Mantua: a 4-star hotel a short walk from the historic centre.
-Hotel Palazzo Bezzi, Ravenna: a new 4-star superior hotel, located on the edge of the historic centre.
+Grand Hotel San Lorenzo, Mantua: conveniently located in the historic centre.
+A boutique four-star hotel in a stately historical building, the rooms are modern and have been recently refurbished.
+Hotel Palazzo Bezzi, Ravenna: a 4-star superior hotel, located on the edge of the historic centre.
+Despite modern decor, it retains a warm atmosphere.
+Some bathrooms have a bath with a shower attachment, some have only a shower.
 Single rooms are doubles for sole use throughout.

 There is a lot of walking, much of it on steep and roughly paved streets: agility, stamina and sure-footedness are essential.
 Coaches are not allowed into the historic centres.
 Many of the historical buildings visited are sprawling and vast.
 Some days involve a lot of driving.
 Average distance by coach per day: 88 miles.